 LARGEMOUTH BASS, WALLEYE, REDBREAST SUNFISH, AND BLUEGILL

 Spotted bass are now present in Lake Tugalo in measurable numbers.
+Because spotted bass are relatively new to the reservoir, the bulk of the population consists of small fish less than 12-inches long.
 Spotted bass are more abundant in the Tallulah River arm of the lake.

 Spotted bass will roam a wide area in search of their favorite food, which is blueback herring.
 White-bodied soft plastics or hard baits that imitate herring will likely attract the attention of a hungry spotted bass on the prowl.

-Spotted bass are more abundant in the Tallulah River arm of the lake but are not well established on the Chattooga River arm.
+Spotted bass are more abundant in the Tallulah River arm of the lake.
 Anglers who want to target spotted bass are advised to start in the mid-section of the Tallulah River arm and fish toward the upper reaches of the gorge.
 Spotted bass orient to points and areas with large rocks.
 During the fall months, spots can be seen feeding on blueback herring over open water.

-White bass occur in Lake Tugalo in relatively low numbers.
-White bass weighing up to 2 lb can be caught during their spring migration into the headwaters of the Chattooga River.
+Over the last three years, there has been a dramatic surge in the number of white bass in Lake Tugalo.
+White bass weighing up to 2-3 lb can be caught during their spring migration into the headwaters of the Chattooga River.
 October provides another window of opportunity to catch white bass when they are feeding on small blueback herring at the surface.
-Fishing is best at dawn and dusk in the upper half of the Chattooga River arm.

-Target white bass in the upper portion of the Chattooga River arm.
-Start fishing where the river narrows down.
-Continue fishing upstream as far as motor boat access is possible.
+During the springtime, anglers will find white bass in the upper portion of the Chattooga River.
+Start fishing where the river narrows down and fish upstream as far as motor boat access is possible.
 In the fall, look for breaking fish in the narrow section of the lake on the upper Chattooga River arm.

-Lake Tugalo contains relatively low numbers of channel catfish and white catfish.
+Catfish were once very abundant in Lake Tugalo and was the number one favorite among its anglers.
+Today, the abundance of channel catfish and white catfish is much lower.
 Most catfish that are caught this year will weigh around 1 lb.
 The upper half of the Chattooga River arm supports the highest numbers of catfish.

 The best time to fish for Tugalo catfish is on a summer afternoon when the electrical generators are pulling water through the dam.
 The gentle current that occurs during power generation seems to trigger a feeding frenzy in catfish.
-DNR’s fish surveys indicated that the highest concentrations of catfish are found in the vicinity of the South Carolina boat ramp.
+Catfish are most abundant in the vicinity of the South Carolina boat ramp.
 Target the points on the Georgia side, especially in the sharp bends upstream of the boat ramp.
 During the summer, bank anglers can catch catfish from the South Carolina boat ramp.

 Crickets and small spinners are effective baits for redbreast and bluegill.
 Cast around shallow water structure that is located in the small pockets and backs of coves.
 Fishing with red wigglers on slightly deeper rocky bottoms on the main shoreline is a more effective approach for targeting trophy shellcrackers.